ALRW/dayAsADev/courseSections/section10.md

 CSS (more formally Cascading Style Sheets) is the technology we use to define the *layout* and *design* of the HTML *structure* we have already written.
 Without CSS our webpages would just be a load of left-justified, black-text-on-white-background monstrosities.

 Bootstrap will take us a long way, particularly when it comes to our page layout and scaling across different devices, but it still leaves a little to be desired in the looks department.
-So lets get under the hood and add our own styling to take our site to the next level.
+So let's get under the hood and add our own styling to take our site to the next level.

 Making our homepage pretty
 --------------------------

 Following a quick show-and-tell with our product owner they remarked that while they were impressed with your rapid prototyping ability they thought that the page looked a little bland.
-Thankfully they had just a the thing: a handy colour palette for us to brighten up the sight and a user story to describe the work to be completed.
+Thankfully they had just a the thing: a handy colour palette for us to brighten up the site and a user story to describe the work to be completed.

 ```
 As a prototypical business owner